 Views in SQL Server with Examples

 In this article, I am going to discuss the Views in SQL Server with examples.
 Views are one of the most important concepts in SQL Server.
-If you want to become a SQL Server developer then you should know how to when to use the Views in SQL Server.
-In this article and in a few upcoming articles, we are going to cover most of the concepts of Views in SQL Server.
+If you want to become a SQL Server developer then you should know how and when to use the Views in SQL Server.
+As part of this article, we are going to discuss the following pointers in detail.